collocations.org

 It was hard to make out the path in the mist.

-The cottage was scarcely visible through the mist.
+The house was scarcely visible through the mist.

 PHRASES